ReubenBond/orleans/src/Orleans.DurableTask/README.md

   * When using the step-based programming model (where workflows are expressed as `DurableTask`-returning methods on `Grains` which are defined as a partially-ordered set of named steps), there must be some way to identify iterations of a loop, so that behavior matches what a user might reasonably expect.
     * With no knowledge of loops and no care taken by a user, the loop body will be executed multiple times, invoking tasks with the same identifier.
     * These tasks, upon being invoked for a subsequent time, will either be skipped (since a task with that id has already completed), or they will throw an error (since a task with that id has already been started during this attempt), depending on what we decide the semantics should be.
+  * Perhaps we should have some method for entering a new scope for a loop iteration.
+    * How would we restore the loop variable to the correct state?
+    * If we don't, then an unbounded number of loop iterations could cause an unbounded storage growth for the `DurableTask`-returning method.
+  * `IDisposable DurableTask.UsingLoopIteration(object loopVariable)`
+    * Creates a new scope, just as a *step* creates a new scope.
+  * It does not seem ergonomic and it would probably not be clear to a user why they should use it.

 * Persistence and atomicity within durable tasks
   * It is natural for a durable task on a grain to affect the state of that grain